Can Diclofenac Affect Your Heart?

 Pregnant Women

-Though this does not directly link to cardiovascular risk, it’s worth mentioning that generally Diclofenac is not recommended during pregnancy, especially in the third trimester.
+Though this does not directly link to cardiovascular risk, it’s worth noting that Diclofenac is generally not recommended during pregnancy, especially in the third trimester.

-The utilization of NSAIDs during pregnancy has been connected with various hazards including premature closure of fetal ductus arteriosus resulting in complications at birth.
+The utilisation of NSAIDs during pregnancy has been connected with various hazards, including premature closure of the fetal ductus arteriosus, resulting in complications at birth.

 Diclofenac Heart Palpitations

-Sometimes diclofenac or other NSAIDs cause heart palpitation by affecting the body’s blood pressure and fluid balance.
+Sometimes diclofenac or other NSAIDs cause heart palpitations by affecting the body’s blood pressure and fluid balance.

-So, if you are taking diclofenac and experiencing heart palpitation, consult your doctor immediately.
+If you are taking diclofenac and experiencing heart palpitations, consult your doctor immediately.

 Diclofenac and High Blood Pressure Medication

-Diclofenac can interact with drugs used to treat high blood pressure, reducing the anti-inflammatory effect of diclofenac and causing high blood pressure or fluid retention.
+Diclofenac can interact with drugs used to treat high blood pressure, reducing its anti-inflammatory effect and potentially causing high blood pressure or fluid retention.

 Diclofenac also counteracts the effectiveness of antihypertensive medicines, enhancing the risk of heart problems and poor blood pressure control.